 Lower rates are generally offered to students with extremely good credit scores.
 The rates and fees generally increase proportionately as credit scores decline.
 Many lenders will require school certification and will not lend more than what the school determines to fit into the total cost of education less all other financial aid received.

-Private loan lenders often defer the principal payment while the student is in school, and up to six months or more after the student's last date of attendance (known as a grace period).
+Private education loan lenders often defer the principal payment while the student is in school, and up to six months or more after the student's last date of attendance (known as a grace period).
 During the time of principal deferment, interest is still accruing on these loans.
 If a student elects not to pay interest while in school, the lender will add the interest to the principal loan amount (capitalization).
 It is not uncommon for a lender to advertise lower interest rates during in-school and grace periods and then increase the interest rate when full repayment begins.

-Students may apply for a private loan with a creditworthy co-borrower if they are unable to borrow a loan on their own.
+Students may apply for a private education loan with a creditworthy co-borrower if they are unable to borrow a loan on their own.
 In some cases, it may be advisable to have a co-borrower even if they are able to borrow a loan on their own, as many lenders offer lower interest rates and/or fees for loans with a creditworthy co-borrower.